Pitchshifter: The Remix War and Infotainment? (1995–1996)

 The band later released the remix album The Remix War, which had appearances from other groups like Biohazard, Therapy? and Gunshot.
 The band then started working on the third album, Infotainment? and later played at the Dynamo Open Air.
 The band later left Earache and joined Geffen Records.

 Spelling change and www.pitchshifter.com (1997–1999)

 During this time, the band changed the spelling of their name from 'Pitch Shifter' to 'Pitchshifter', and recruited former The Prodigy live guitarist Jim Davies, with the band returning to their five-piece form.
 The band later released their single "Genius", which was later included in Test Drive 5 and the Mortal Kombat: Annihilation soundtrack, which helped the band to gain platinum recognition.

 In 1998, the band released their fourth album www.pitchshifter.com, which is their best selling album, selling around 60,000 copies in the U.S. The band later played in Ozzfest 1998 and Livid in support of their album.
 During 1999, they played on Reading Festival and again at Dynamo.

-A few songs were featured in Twisted Metal 3.